 Before joining the Firm in 2009, Andrew was a Managing Director at Chatham Partners and responsible for managing the company’s research and consulting relationships with asset managers and defined contribution record-keepers.
 Prior to that, he worked in the Financial Services and Corporate Strategy Practices at CEB (Corporate Executive Board) advising firms on strategy development, strategic planning, M&A, and competitive intelligence, among other topics.
 Andrew received his BA in Political Science from Cornell University and his MBA from the Kellogg School at Northwestern University.
 Andrew lives in Needham, Massachusetts with his wife and two daughters.

 Diane has over 20 years of experience in human resources and is responsible for all aspects of HR at New England Development where she has worked since 2008.
 She spearheads the company’s recruitment and retention initiatives and works closely with New England Development’s family of companies, including MarketPlace Development, Nantucket Island Resorts, and Newburyport Development, on their human resources needs.
 Diane received a B.S. degree from the University of Massachusetts, Amherst and her M.B.A. from Babson College.
 She is a member of Society for Human Resource Management and a member of CREW Boston, New England’s leading network of professional women working in commercial real estate.
-2018 will mark her fourth year on the Council board.
+2020 will mark her sixth year on the Council Board.